⚡ Quick Verdict:

 ✅ Pros

-- Built-in AI assistant for content creation
+- Built-in AI assistant for post ideas and caption help

 ❌ Cons

-- Basic analytics compared to enterprise tools
+- Basic analytics tools compared to feature rich competitors

-- Per-channel pricing can add up quickly
+- Per-channel pricing adds up with multiple accounts

 What is Hootsuite?